Mexican chorizo is very different from its Spanish cousin. Mexican chorizo is softer, spicier and more floral than Spanish chorizo.

 Mostly you will use Mexican chorizo uncased, however, and mostly I make large batches of this sausage and vacuum seal them.
 Chorizo has endless uses: In chilaquiles, as an empanada filling, in a burrito, on a taco, as a base for chili, etc.

 You need not case this sausage.
 I often make it loose, as most Mexican recipes call for uncased chorizo anyway.
 In this case, there is no need to let the finished sausage rest overnight.
+Many Mexican chorizo recipes use vinegar, too, but this damages the sausage's ability to bind to itself.
+Use vinegar (any kind) instead of ice water, if you are not casing your links.

 - 4 pounds pork, wild pig or bear